Sweethead: Self-titled debut album (2009–2015)

 With new material recorded, the group released Sweethead on November 2, 2009.
 The album was produced by Van Leeuwen with recording and engineering by Van Leeuwen, Block and Billy Howerdel (of A Perfect Circle and Ashes Divide) among others.
 The album was also mastered by Alain Johannes The group went on to tour as the main support for the German/UK leg of the Deserve the Future Tour with Them Crooked Vultures.
 In a November interview, Van Leeuwen hinted that should his commitments with Queens of the Stone Age clash with Sweethead, he would allow the group to continue with him switching to a writing and recording capacity until he could return:

 Serrina Sims stated in an interview that the group may record a new album in the first part of the new year, before the US release of the debut album in March 2010, and when Queens of the Stone Age release a new album and tour, Sweethead will reconvene and continue.

 On April 5, 2010, the group announced a string of dates in Europe, including the Rock im Park Festival, as well as the UK, including the Download Festival.
 In June of the same year, they announced a handful of dates touring in the western US.

 Descent to the Surface (2016–present)

-On April 8, 2016, they released their second studio album, Descent to the Surface.
+On April 8, 2016, the band released their second studio album, Descent to the Surface.